opencomputeproject/onie/docs/design-spec/switch_hw_requirements.rst

 .. note::
   ONIE has no specific CPU architecture requirements -- it is Linux.

-  Currently ONIE supports x86 and PowerPC CPU architectures.
+  Currently ONIE supports x86, PowerPC 32/64-bit and ARM 32/64-bit CPU architectures.

+PowerPC and ARM CPU architectures both utilize the U-Boot boot loader and are called "U-Boot Platforms" throughout this specification.

 This section lists the switch hardware requirements for an ONIE-compatible switching platform.

 For CPU architecture specific details see these sections:

-- :ref:`powerpc_hw_requirements`
+- :ref:`uboot_hw_requirements`

 - :ref:`x86_hw_requirements`